handsontable/handsontable/docs/next/guides/accessories-and-menus/keyboard-shortcuts.md

 - Create and register a new context: [`addContext(<name>)`](@/api/shortcutmanager.md#addcontext)

-For example, if you're using a complex [custom editor](@/guides/cell-functions/cell-editor.md##how-to-create-a-custom-editor), creating a custom keyboard shortcut context can let you navigate your editor's UI with the arrow keys (normally used for navigating the grid).
+For example, if you're using a complex [custom editor](@/guides/cell-functions/cell-editor.md##how-to-create-a-custom-editor), creating a new shortcut context can let you navigate your editor's UI with arrow keys (normally used for navigating the grid).

 ### Adding a custom keyboard shortcut